Creating an Ariane or Launcher2 launch

 Not all of these will apply for every launch, and it is common for projects that are releasing existing Google code to receive a more thorough review.

-Personal projects a Googler may be working on in their 20% time or personal time often do not require as much scrutiny, but you should still check for the same thing: whether the project is okay to release.
+Side projects a Googler may be working on in their 20% time or personal time often do not require as much scrutiny, but you should still check for the same thing: whether the project is okay to release.

 DevRel, Cloud DevRel, and Ads DevRel releasing

-DevRel teams producing official sample code and example applications directly related to a released Google product may go through the expedited approval process by writing “DEVREL” in the notes for the Eng bit and flipping the bit yourself.
+DevRel teams outside of GCP producing official sample code and example applications directly related to a released Google product may go through the expedited approval process by writing “DEVREL” in the notes for the Eng bit and flipping the bit yourself.
 If a launch is not complete within 3 business days of filing, please email emailremoved@ directly.

 DevRel teams may use private GitHub repos to stage code related to I/O or marketing deadlines, but only after licensing and patents approval on the launch calendar.
 They must specify a fixed and reasonable deadline for deleting the repo or making it public.